shoenig/ssh-key-sync/README.md

 ### Configuration
 In the configuration file, specify a list of system user accounts and associated SSH authorized_keys files to manage.
 Also specify a set of github accounts, each with an associated github username and local system user.
-The public SSH keys will be pulled from that github account and unionized with the keys in the specified authorized_keys file for that user.
-Keys which have been removed from github are automatically removed from the authorized_keys file.
-Keys which were added independent of github are left untouched.
+The public SSH keys will be pulled from that github or gitlab account and unionized with the keys in the specified authorized_keys file for that user.
+Keys which have been removed from github or gitlab are automatically removed from the authorized_keys file.
+Keys which were added independent of github or gitlab are left untouched.

+Github SSH public keys are made available to the public.
+Gitlab SSH keys are accessible only from an administrative account, so a service user with an API token will be required.

 Use the following example as a template for creating a configuration file.
 ```
 {
     "system": [
         {"user": "clarkk", "authorized_keys_file": "/home/clarkk/.ssh/authorized_keys"},
+        {"user": "bob", "authorized_keys_file": "/home/bob/.ssh/authorized_keys"}
     ],

     "github": {
-        "url": "github.com",
+        "url": "api.github.com",
         "accounts": [
-            {"username": "superman", "system_user": "clarkk"},
+            {"username": "superman", "system_user": "clarkk"}
+        ]
+    },

+    "gitlab": {
+        "url": "internal.gitlab.net",
+        "token": "_jMr-KrDoy8GChTm998a",
+        "accounts": [
+            {"username":"billy", "system_user":"bob"}
         ]
     }
 }